webrecorder/browsertrix/frontend/docs/docs/user-guide/crawl-workflows.md

 # Intro to Crawl Workflows

+Schedule, run, and manage crawls with intuitive and granular configuration options { .hero-paragraph }

+## Introduction { .invisible }

+---
-Crawl workflows are the bread and butter of automated browser-based crawling.
-A crawl workflow enables you to specify how and what the crawler should capture on a website.

-A finished crawl results in an [archived item](./archived-items.md) that can be downloaded and shared.
-To easily identify and find archived items within your org, you can automatically name and tag archived items through custom workflow metadata.
+A crawl workflow enables you to provide exact specifications as to how and what the crawler should capture on a website.
+A finished crawl results in an [archived item](./archived-items.md){ data-preview } that can be downloaded and shared in collections.

 You can create, view, search for, and run crawl workflows from the **Crawling** page.